Can I still submit books under CFP Comics dealer account?

 Yes, if you feel we missed something and would like us to review the book or books, please send them back in with a note mentioning what you were unhappy with.
 After review, if something was missed it will be taken care of at no additional charge to you.

-What is the “Quick Press” tier all about?
+What is the “No-Prep press” tier all about?

 Only stipulations with the quick press are listed below.